kkwong44/kkimages-api/README.md

 Click [here](https://kkimages.herokuapp.com/) to access the frontend of the live site.

+Click [here](https://kkimages-drf-api.herokuapp.com/) to access the backend of the live site.

 *Screenshot - Mockup on KKImages App, generated from [Multi Device Website Mockup Generator](https://techsini.com/multi-mockup/index.php)*

 ![Screenshot on Mockup](readme/images/site-mockup.png)